puppetlabs/pdksync/README.md

 - puppetlabs-stdlib
 - puppetlabs-mysql
 ```
-In order to add a module one must simply place it on the list, and remove it from the list to accomplish the opposite.
+In order to add a module you must simply add it to the list, and remove it from the list to accomplish the opposite.

 Contributing
 --------